daveshanley/quobix.com/content/articles/asyncapi-streaming-using-golang/index.md

     return &RandomWordService{}
 }
 {{< /highlight>}}
-The '**RandomWordService**' struct defines a string slice named '**words**', our random word broadcast source.
-It also defines a pointer to '**transportCore**', which provides access to Transport context and other useful features.
+The `RandomWordService` struct defines a string slice named `words`, our random word broadcast source.
+It also defines a pointer to `transportCore`, which provides access to Transport context and other useful features.

-The service also defines a '**readyChan**', which lets Plank know that the service has loaded up our random words and is ready to go.
+The service also defines a `readyChan`, which lets Plank know that the service has loaded up our random words and is ready to go.

 The last property is a pointer to a [cron job](https://github.com/robfig/cron/v3) that will allow us to execute something over and over, **_forever_**.